simpleiot/simpleiot/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/simpleiot/simpleiot)](https://goreportcard.com/report/github.com/simpleiot/simpleiot)
 [![Slack Widget](https://img.shields.io/badge/join-us%20on%20slack-gray.svg?longCache=true&logo=slack&colorB=red)](http://gophers.slack.com/messages/simpleiot)

-Simple IoT is collection of building blocks to help you build custom IoT systems quickly, but yet provide full flexibility to customize the system.
-Many features such as device communication, device update, rules, user/group management, user portal, etc. are needed for every IoT system.
-This project provides a solid foundation of common features so that you can focus on the specific problem you are solving.
+Implementing IoT systems is hard.
+Most projects take way longer and cost more than they should.
+Simple IoT is an attempt to change this by embracing the fact that IoT systems are inherently distributed and building on simple concepts that scale.

 ## Guiding principles

 1. Simple concepts are flexible and scale well.
+1. IoT systems are inheriently distributed, and distrbuted systems are hard.
 1. There are more problems to solve than people to solve them, thus it makes sense to collaborate on the common technology pieces.
 1. There are a lot of IoT applications that are